LidaY412/34-LiFS/README.md

 After the above training is completed, modify `S1` to `S4` in `metadata_path` and `save_dir` in `train.py`, then run the same command again to train the classification model for Cirrhosis Detection (S1–S3 vs. S4).

 #### 4.3 Alternative: Use Pre-trained Models
-Alternatively, you can download the two pre-trained model zip files via the following **Baidu Netdisk link**, then place them in the `./trained_models/` path and unzip them.
+Alternatively, you can download the two pre-trained model zip files via the following **Baidu Netdisk link**.
 - Baidu Netdisk Link: https://pan.baidu.com/s/1ZD-c-vWxR85_3QTNXWefvA
 - Extraction Code: 5ch3